rasulrukhilloev/gateway-demo/README.md

 Example Nestjs microservices with different transports(GRPC, Kafka, Rabbit, NATS)

 1) TO INSTALL packages of all services, RUN:
+"cd gateway-demo" then,
-If on windows, then npm run install:win
+If on windows, then "npm run install:win"
-If on Mac/Linux, then npm run install:unix
+If on Mac/Linux, then "npm run install:unix"

 2) TO RUN containers:
-docker compose up
+"docker compose up"

-Hot-reload is setup for dev mode(change variable MODE "dev" "production")
+Hot-reload is setup for dev mode(change variable MODE to "dev", could be "production")

 TODO:
 1) complete Auth, implement refresh-token